 Preparing for the test

-Before your appointment, you may want to check with your insurance provider to find out whether the cost of the test will be covered and if there are any additional costs you may need to pay yourself.
-Under the Affordable Care Act , private insurance companies are required to pay the full cost of mammography screening every one to two years for women starting at the age of 40, and Medicare now covers yearly mammography screening at no cost to women starting at age 40.
-Diagnostic mammography is usually covered when it has been recommended by a doctor, but it is important to check with your insurance provider.
+Before your appointment, you may want to check with your insurance provider to find out if there are any additional costs you may need to pay yourself.
+Under the Affordable Care Act , private insurance companies are required to pay the full cost of mammography screening every 1 to 2 years for women starting at the age of 40.
+Diagnostic mammography is usually covered by your insurance provider when it has been recommended by a doctor.
+Medicare also covers yearly mammography screening at no cost to women and diagnostic mammography when medically necessary.
+But, it is important to first check with your insurance provider to avoid unexpected costs.

 During the test

 Mammography takes 10 to 15 minutes to complete.
 However, you can expect to be at the facility for up to an hour due to the time it takes to change clothes, have the examination, and allow the technologist to verify that the x-rays are complete.

 When you arrive, the technologist will ask you to take off any jewelry that will interfere with the x-ray and remove your clothes above the waist.
 You will be given a hospital gown that opens in the front.

 Before the test begins, tell the technologist if you have breast implants, scar tissue from a previous breast surgery, or any area of concern in your breast.
 Knowing these things will help the technologist better perform the mammogram and will help the radiologist read your x-rays more accurately.
 If you have had previous surgery for breast cancer, the technologist may tape small metal balls to your skin at the site of the scar.
 This will indicate to the radiologist where you have the highest risk of recurrence.